eryk260/2sixty/adr/adr-9999-manualstats-uploads-2018-10-05.md

 This is the point of entry for manual stats upload in to Olive that come via Intern or the Sheet add-on.
 Capable of validation of fields and custom business logic with multiple different templates available, although it has basically been abandoned and is only used for delivery and events uploads.
+In terms of moving Olive to the cloud MediaConnectors may be a blocker as it is fairly wrapped up in MIS3.

 Notes: